Prajith007007/oVirt-overflow/README.md

-# oVirt-stackoverflow
+# oVirt-overflow
-A project which converts oVirt mailing list into stack-over flow UI which helps in achieving readability and  improves almost everything :)
+A project which converts oVirt mailing list into stack-over type UI which helps in achieving readability and  improves almost everything :)